nghi01/SquirrelCensusSQL/README.md

-# SquirrelSQL
+# SquirrelCensusSQL

-SquirrelSQL is used to answer questions regarding the Squirrel Data.
+SquirrelCensusSQL is used to answer questions regarding the Squirrel Data.

 ## Questions and Answers
 * Compare number of adult squirrels running in central park with the number of juvenile squirrels.